zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 ### Important Things to Remember About Override Rules

-Key points to remember about the Policy Override Rules feature are as follows:
+Here are some key points to remember regarding the Override Rules feature:

 - To ensure efficient compilation time and optimal resource allocation for policies, there are limitations in place.
 Currently, policies have a maximum limit of 10 rules and a maximum of 5 clauses in a condition.
 These limitations help maintain better performance and manageability.
 A compilation error will not occur if a policy file contains more than 5 clauses or 10 overrides.
 - The replacement policy should not include any override rules.
 Override rules should be used to extend or switch to a different policy, rather than being part of the replacement policy itself.